August 11, 2022 by Muriel Sommers

-Research has clearly established that people are being diagnosed with colorectal cancer at younger ages, a trend so concerning that the American Cancer Society (ACS) has modified its screening guidelines.
-People should start getting screened for colorectal cancer at age 45, instead of 50, the ACS now says.
+People are being diagnosed with colorectal cancer at younger ages, a trend so concerning that the American Cancer Society (ACS) modified its screening guidelines three years ago.
+The new guidance urges people at average risk to start getting screened for colorectal cancer at age 45, instead of the previously recommended 50.

 “In the early stages, there are no symptoms,” says Hanif Williams M.D., a primary care physician with Baptist Health Primary Care and chief of the Family Medicine department at Baptist Hospital.
 “About one-third of colon cancers are found during the screening process in patients without any symptoms.
 So the takeaway is not to wait until you’re symptomatic.
 Get screened.
 These are considered ‘silent tumors.’
 They grow slowly and don’t produce symptoms.
 But if detected early, you can be cured.”